JacopoMangiavacchi/HeightWeightCoreMLKerasTest/README.md

-# HeightWidthCoreMLKerasTest
+# HeightWeightCoreMLKerasTest
 This is a super simple end to end test of Keras, TensorFlow and CoreML.

-It create an incredible simple linear regression model from some height/width statistics and export the model to CoreML in order to use it as a function inside a sample iOS App.
+It create an incredible simple linear regression model from some height/weight statistics and export the model to CoreML in order to use it as a function inside a sample iOS App.
 Of course no real reason to use ML in a scenario like this.
 Just a simple test with documented step by step instructions.

 **WORK IN PROGRESS**